AdobeDocs/analytics.en/help/analyze/reports-analytics/scheduled-reports-eol.md

 The purpose of this action is to effectively manage and maintain our scheduled reports as we prepare for the previously announced end-of-life for Reports & Analytics.
 This will serve as our new governance policy moving forward:

+* No new scheduled reports can be created after April 15th, 2022.
 * After April 15, 2022, all scheduled reports will have a maximum expiration date of 9 months.
 * After 9 months, expired tasks will be paused and can be reactivated, if still needed, until December 31, 2023.
 * On December 31, 2023, Reports & Analytics will be deprecated.